 Joseph is appointed the new viceroy of Egypt.
 He woke up as a prisoner and goes to bed as the second most powerful man in Egypt.

 There are a few comments that need to be made about Pharaoh.
-Generally the Pharaohs receive negative press in the Torah, especially the later pharaohs.
+Generally, the Pharaohs receive negative press in the Torah, especially the later pharaohs.
 But this one is different.
-His dreams see him standing over the Nile, in his mind he is the ruler of Egypt and the guardian of the river.
+His dreams see him standing over the Nile, in his mind, he is the ruler of Egypt and the guardian of the river.
 If he fails then the Nile fails.
 If the Nile fails, then all of Egypt fails.

 His dreams are a hint to the future.
 Pharaoh takes them seriously.
-He dismisses all the attempts to interpret the dreams.
+He dismisses all attempts to interpret the dreams.
 But the strange visions haunt him.
 When the Chief Butler steps forward to mention to him that there is a dream interpreter.

-Pharaoh and his court are so impressed that they appoint Joseph as the viceroy in charge of protecting Egypt for the coming disaster.
+Pharaoh and his court are so impressed that they appoint Joseph as the viceroy in charge of protecting Egypt from the coming disaster.
 For Pharaoh, he has resolved his problems.
 He looks for the best person.
 He dismisses the call of the critics and appoints Joseph.
 This decision would have been very controversial on the evening news.
-A foreigner, former prisoner appointed Viceroy.
+A foreigner, a former prisoner appointed Viceroy.
 But being Pharaoh the voices of protest are silenced.

 A Name Change

 One of Pharaoh’s first acts is that he gives joseph a new name Tzafnat Paneach.
 This name is hard to translate.
 Rashi says that it means, “The one who interprets the mysteries.
-An obvious acknowledgement of Joseph’s abilities to interpret dreams.
+An obvious acknowledgment of Joseph’s abilities to interpret dreams.

 The Netziv, (Rabbi Naftali Tzvi Yehudah Berlin1816-1893) has a fantastic insight.
 He explains that Pharaoh knew, that this day would have been a shocking one for Joseph.
 For years, Joseph had been first enslaved and later imprisoned.
 The prisoner and slave do not lead.
 They have no experience in leadership nor of issuing instructions.
 True, Joseph had some experience in running the affairs of the house of Potifar and being given some opportunities in prison.
 But to be Viceroy, issuing instructions was something that he would not have done.
 The name change was פענח צפנת meaning hidden within you is the honour and strength to appear before leaders.
 Inside of you are all the skills you need to accomplish this task.